gchq/stroom-docs/content/en/docs/user-guide/security/doc-permissions.md

 When making changes to the permissions on Folder {{< stroom-icon "document/Folder.svg" >}} you have the option of making the changes to just that folder or to all descendants of that folder.
 Selecting to apply to all descendants will make all permission changes apply to every descendant, i.e. including any sub-folders and their contents or own sub-folders.

+## Moving and Copying Documents

+When you move {{< stroom-icon "move.svg" "Move">}} or copy {{< stroom-icon "copy.svg" >}} a document/folder you have the choice of how the destination document/folder's permissions should be derived.
+The move/copy dialog offers the following choices:

+* **None** - Removes all current permissions.
+    Ignores permissions of the destination folder.
+    You will be the owner of the moved document if not already.
+* **Source** - Keep the current permissions and ownership as they are.
+* **Destination** - Removes all current permissions.
+    Adds the permissions of the destination folder.
+    You will be the owner of the moved document if not already.
+* **Combined** - Keep the current permissions and add the permissions of the destination folder.
+You will be the owner of the moved document if not already.

+{{% note %}}
+You must have `Owner` permission on the source document/folder (or `Admistrator` {{< glossary "Application Permission" >}}) if you wish to use _None_, _Destination_ or _Combined_ as these all involve a change of permissions.
+{{% /note %}}